5 Smoother project-based collaboration

 }

-This code checks if a package exists, if not, it installs it.
+This code checks whether a package exists (i.e., is installed), and if not, it installs it.
 But!
 This is not an optimal method to track packages because require() won’t load the package if it doesn’t find it.
-Which means you would have to re-run the script probably a few times.
+As a result, you will have to rerun the script a few times if you don’t have that package installed; first, to install the package, then to load it.
 Plus, sometimes you may need to restart the R session after installing a package in order for R to detect it properly.
+So, this is not a very efficient way to track dependencies either.

 5.4 Formal dependency management

-The most common form, at least based on R packages and projects found on GitHub, of more formal dependency management makes use of the DESCRIPTION file and usethis::use_package() to track if a package is used for a project or not.
+The most common form of a more formal way of managing dependencies— at least based on R packages and projects found on GitHub—makes use of the DESCRIPTION file and the usethis::use_package().
 We covered this style of dependency in the intermediate course.
-We will also use this approach during this course, but expand a lot more on it.
-We use and recommend it because a lot of tools and workflows exist that make use of it, so it is well integrated in working on R projects.
+We will also use this approach during this course, but we’ll expand on it a lot more.
+We use and recommend it for managing dependencies because many tools and workflows rely on it, making it well-integrated with R projects.

 • Advantages:

-• Relatively easy to conceptually understand, since you can directly view the packages your project needs by opening the DESCRIPTION file and looking at the contents.
+• Relatively easy to conceptually understand, since you can directly view the packages used in the by opening the DESCRIPTION file and looking at the contents.

 • Because it is widely used, there are many processes already built around making use of tracking dependencies this way.
-For instance, you need to track package dependencies when creating R packages.
+For instance, when creating an R package, you need to track package dependencies this way.

 • Installing packages is as easy as opening the project and running pak::pak() in the Console, which will install all the packages listed in the DESCRIPTION file.

-• Adding packages that you need is as easy as writing usethis::use_package("packagename") in the Console.
+• Adding packages is as easy as writing usethis::use_package("packagename") in the Console.

 • Disadvantages:

-• Like the previous method, it doesn’t easily keep track of the versions of the packages you are using.
+• Like the previous method, it doesn’t automatically keep track of the versions of the packages you are using.
+Even though it is possible to add a specific version to the DESCRIPTION file, pak will install the newest version of the package.

-There is an even more formal and structured way of tracking dependencies using the renv package, that we originally covered in previous versions of this course but we won’t be covering anymore.
-It is a great package to use, especially if you are working on a project with several others or that require tracking not just packages but their specific versions.
-We don’t teach it anymore because it is quite complex, difficult to understand, and for the majority of projects is never needed.
+There is an even more formal and structured way of tracking dependencies using the renv package, that we covered in previous versions of this course.
+It is a great package to use, especially if you are working on a project with several others or a project that requires tracking of not just the packages but their specific versions.
+We don’t teach it anymore because it is quite complex and difficult to understand.
+Moreover, for the majority of projects, it’s not strictly necessary.

-As we work on the project and realize we need to use a specific package, we will continue using usethis::use_package() to install it and add it to the DESCRIPTION file.
-That also allows us to easily install all the packages our project depends on by using pak::pak().
+As we work on the project during the course and realize we need to use a specific package, we will continue using usethis::use_package() to install it and add it to the DESCRIPTION file.

-Before continuing to the exercise, we need to make sure to add and comment all the files from the project into the Git history.
+Before moving on to the exercise, be sure to add and commit all the files in the AdvancedR3 project to save the current state of the files to the Git history.
 Open the Git interface by either typing with Ctrl-Alt-M or with the Palette (Ctrl-Shift-P, then type “commit”) or by going to the Git pane and clicking the “Commit” button.
+Then, write a commit message and click the “Commit” button in this window.

 Time: ~10 minutes.

-Since the DESCRIPTION file will be used later on for the more formal dependency management, let’s get it updated with the packages we are using in the data-raw/nmr-omics.R script.
-Open that file and complete these tasks:
+Let’s update the DESCRIPTION file with the packages we depend on in the data-raw/nmr-omics.R script.
+Open nmr-omics.R file and complete the following tasks:

 2. Use ?usethis::use_package to review how to use this function.

-5. Once done, open the Git interface with Ctrl-Alt-M or with the Palette (Ctrl-Shift-P, then type “commit”) (or going to the Git Pane and clicking the “Commit” button).
+4. Once done, open the Git interface with Ctrl-Alt-M or with the Palette (Ctrl-Shift-P, then type “commit”) (or going to the Git Pane and clicking the “Commit” button).
 What has been changed?
-Commit those changes to the Git history .
+Commit those changes to the Git history with a descriptive message.

 Click for the solution.
 Only click if you are really struggling or are out of time for the exercise.